Apple software updates often include advanced energy-saving technologies, so always make sure your device is using the latest version of iOS or OS X.

-- You can optimise your battery life by turning off Location Services for the app.
-You can do this in Settings > Privacy > Location Services.
+- You can optimize your battery life by turning off Location Services for the app.
+Turn off in Settings > Privacy > Location Services.

 - In Location Services, you can see each app listed with its permission setting.
 Apps that recently used location services have an indicator next to the on/off switch.